 Dag 2 & 3: Crossing the North Sea to Whitby

-Today we will leave early in the morning to say goodbye to the port of Amsterdam and set course to the sea locks of IJmuiden.
+Today we will leave the port of Amsterdam early in the morning and set course to the sea locks of IJmuiden.
 During the passage on the North Sea canal you will get safety instructions and sailing instructions from the crew.
-After we get out off the locks, we get out on the open sea were we will set sail and start our first long crossing of approximately 220 miles towards Whitby.
+After we have sailed out off the locks, we arrive at the open sea were we set the sails and start our first long crossing of approximately 220 miles towards Whitby.
 This part will be the longest of our journey.

 Day 3 & 4: Whitby

-The night will be spend at sea and we expect to arrive in the medieval town of Whitby in the morning.
-The harbour is the heart of the town and the Flying Dutchman is by now a familiar sight in the harbour and is always getting a warm welcome.
-In this fishermen’s town there is so much to see and to enjoy that we will stay here for the rest of the day.
+The night is spent at sea and we expect to arrive in the medieval town of Whitby in the morning.
+The harbour is the heart of the town and the Flying Dutchman is a well-known ship in the harbour he always gets a warm welcome.
+In this fishermen’s town there is so much to see and enjoy that we will stay here for the rest of the day.

 Day 4 & 5: Farne islands & Holy Island

-In the afternoon we will leave to visit the Holy island, which is close to the Farne islands.
+In the afternoon we leave for Holy island, which is close to the Farne islands.
 This special tidal island is situated just a couple of miles from the coast and cut off from the mainland twice a day by tides.
 It carries a lot of spiritual history and is seen as one of the treasures of England.